 The best way to prevent the flu is to get a flu shot.

-Where to Get Vaccinated
+Where to Get a Flu Shot

 - Your doctor or clinic